 - Community Schools

-We currently have about 460 students enrolled in Kindergarten through 5th grade.
-We have three rounds at every grade level with an average class size of 25 students to one teacher.
+We currently have about 415 students enrolled in Kindergarten through 5th grade.
+We have three rounds at every grade level (with the exception of 5th grade, which has two rounds) with an average class size of 25 students to one teacher.

 We run on a three day rotation with specials consisting of Art, Music, and Physical Education.
-Students also attend computer lab and library once a week for 45 minutes.
+Students also attend discovery lab and the media center once a week for 45 minutes.

 The entire St. Vrain Valley School District has elected to have one late start Wednesday per month to focus on professional development for teachers.
 We are using this time at Niwot Elementary to improve professional practice and to positively impact student achievement.
 PLC days are also an essential time for staff to collaborate with one another as grade level teams, vertical plan teams, and with other teachers from our school feeder system.